caitlincscott/rootandrally/README.md

 # rootandrally
-Root and Rally master repository
+Root and Rally is a website to make it easy to search and attend women's sporting events.